Best Snake Breeds That Like To Be Handled

 Ball pythons are probably the most popular snake on the market, found in your average pet retail store.

-Their enclosures require some humidity, which is why we don’t recommend screen tops; screen tops can allow humidity to escape.
+Ball pythons require some humidity in their enclosures.
+That is why we don’t recommend screen tops; screen tops can allow humidity to escape.

 Due to their shy nature, we recommend hiding tops on both sides of the enclosure.